 LA7732 03DEC AEPFTE 0415 0740 (flights subject to change - we are hoping to secure a flight later in the morning one the flights are published)

 Depart from the hotel towards the Glacier National Park to arrive at port Bahia Bajo las Sombras (Bay of Shadows) to board a boat and cross the Rico arm of Lake Argentino.
 The boat ride takes approximately twenty minutes, which extends up to the Southwestern shore of the lake, with views of the south wall of the Perito Moreno Glacier.
-After disembarking, gain access to a refuge where expert trekking guides will organize groups for a thirty-minute hike across a small dense forest of lengas to arrive at the edge of the ice; here visitor put on crampons and receive instructions for ice trekking.
-The walk on the glacier, which takes approximately two hours, is particularly interesting for it allows visitor close contact with the millennial ice: its peaks, cracks, the small interior lagoons and the sinks of deep blue color.
+After disembarking, gain access to a refuge where expert trekking guides will organise groups for a thirty-minute hike across a small dense forest of lengas to arrive at the edge of the ice; here visitor put on crampons and receive instructions for ice trekking.
+The walk on the glacier, which takes approximately two hours, is particularly interesting for it allows visitor close contact with the millennial ice: its peaks, cracks, the small interior lagoons and the sinks of deep blue colour.
 It is also remarkable for the excellent view of the lake that you have from the surface of the glacier.
 After returning to the refuge, there is free time for lunch (boxed lunch is provided).
 After lunch, cross the lake back for a short walk to the boardwalks located on the east wall of the glacier, to enjoy another view of this impressive river of ice.
-Head back to the Calafate hotel.
+Head back to the Calafate hotel before transferring by road to El Chaltén.
 This tour is recommended for people between 10 and 60 years of age (approximately), depending on their physical condition, but it doesn't require any special training.
 It is advisable to wear appropriate sports clothing (sweat suit, windbreaker and/or rain jacket, sunglasses, sun screen and protective gloves) and sports shoes (hiking boots or shoes with rubber sole).

 Accommodation: Hotel in El Chaltén